 Collaborating with Action in Africa in Tanzania

 Action in Africa supports schools and community groups, ensuring that children have access to primary and secondary school and meets needs ranging from education to healthcare provision.
 While many more children are in school as a result, there are young women within the wider community who have been unable to complete secondary school for a variety of reasons.
 Many of these young women face increasing challenges to provide for themselves and their families.
+At World Villages for Children we work to address these challenges and so we were pleased to be able to offer two of these young women, Edina and Avirath a life changing place at our Sisters of Mary training centre in Kiluvya.

 two women in Kiluvya Training Centre Tanzania stand holding bags